lua-rocks/luapi/README.md

 ## Roadmap

 - [ ] Separate code to submodules for easier maintain.
+  - [ ] Document every function in each module.
 - [ ] Remove all H1: `Vignette`, `API`, `Project` and replace them with:
   - H1 - Title of the current module (can be only one H1 in document)
   - H2 - Module fields (described tables and functions)